Falcoch/MinecraftConsoles-MendingBackport/README.md

 ## Ingame Behavior

 This implementation dosen't make Infinity and Mending mutually exclusive and make Mending repaire only damaged and mending enchanted items.
-Mending is currenly registered as `FREQ_VERY_RARE`, this make the mending enchantment appear in the enchanting table, this behavior is not wanted and is currently work in progress to make it appear in villager trade offer.
+Mending is currenly registered as `FREQ_VERY_RARE`, this make the mending enchantment appear in the enchanting table.
-Curently mending don't reduce any enchanting cost in the anvil.

 ## Post Scriptum